dan-t/cabal-bounds/README.md

 If you update the `cabal` binary and the used `Cabal` library changes, then you have to rebuild `cabal-bounds`.

+Currently you need at least `Cabal 1.18.1` to be able to build `cabal-bounds`.
+Its certainly possible to build `cabal-bounds` with a lower version, but it's definitively to possible to build it with `Cabal 1.16`.
+So if someone tells me, that it's buildable with a lower version (and the tests still pass), then I will decrease it.

 Issues
 ======